 - Be immersed in South African communities and participate in homestays while collaborating with local healthcare professionals.

-For more information and how to apply, visit APU South Africa Nursing Semester.
+For more information and how to apply, visit the nursing section of South Africa Semester.